CyberGeekPk/Configuring-Windows-Firewall-with-Advanced-Security/README.md

 # Configuring Windows Firewall with Advanced Security
-This project demonstrates how inbound and outbound rules can be managed programmatically, mimicking real-world firewall behavior.
-Features include rule creation, editing, deletion, and real-time filtering based on ports, protocols, and application paths.
+This project explores securing a Windows operating system using Windows Defender Firewall and its advanced settings.
+It involves configuring inbound and outbound rules to control network traffic and applying them to real-world scenarios such as blocking Remote Desktop on public networks and restricting outbound access for specific applications.
+The project demonstrates practical skills in system security, firewall management, and network protection strategies.

 ## Objective